diegocasmo/expo-firebase-authentication/README.md

 # Expo Firebase Authentication

-Sample Expo application to showcase email and password based authentication using Firebase, with support for sign up, sign in, sign out, email verification, and password reset.
+Sample Expo application to showcase email and password based authentication using Firebase, with support for sign up, sign in, sign out, email verification, forgot password, and password reset.

 ## Installation